milkmansson/toit-ina226/README.md

 The INA226 from Texas Instruments is a precision digital power monitor with an integrated 16-bit ADC.
 It measures the voltage drop across a shunt resistor to calculate current, monitors the bus voltage directly, and internally multiplies the two to report power consumption.

 Core features:
-- Measures shunt voltage (±81.92 mV) with 2.5 µV resolution.
+- Measures shunt voltage (±81.92 mV) with 2.5 uV resolution.
 - Measures bus voltage (0 – 36 V) with 1.25 mV resolution.
+- Shunt voltage: 2.5 uV/LSB, full-scale ±81.92 mV.
+- Bus voltage: 1.25 mV/LSB, full-scale code = 40.96 V (but input must be ≤36 V).
-- Computes current and power using a user-programmable shunt resistor value and calibration register.
+- Computes current and power using a user-programmable shunt resistor value and calibration register (Current and Power are 0 until this is set.)
-- Independent conversion times for bus and shunt channels (140 µs – 8.3 ms).
+- Independent conversion times for bus and shunt channels (140 us – 8.3 ms).
 - Programmable averaging (1 – 1024 samples) for noise reduction.
-- I²C interface (up to 3.4 MHz) for easy integration.
+- I²C interface - Fast (≤400 kHz) and High-Speed mode up to 2.94 MHz
 - Built-in alert system for over/under-voltage, over-current, over-power, and conversion ready.
 - Operates from a single 2.7 – 5.5 V supply.